Dental Implants – Fort Mill, SC

 Missing One Tooth

-A single implant post can be placed in a gap and topped with a lifelike, custom-made crown.
-Unlike traditional bridgework, a dental implant does not depend on neighboring teeth for support, making it the more conservative choice.
+This option is sturdier than a traditional bridge.
+Plus, unlike regular bridgework, a dental implant does not depend on neighboring teeth for support, making it the more conservative choice.
+In most cases, a dental implant does not require any modification of nearby teeth!

 Missing Multiple Teeth